crate/cratedb-terraform/aws/README.md

 ## Crate JMX Exporter
 The [Crate JMX Exporter](https://github.com/crate/jmx_exporter) exposes monitoring metrics in the Prometheus format.
 It is available through the load balancer on port 8080.
 Independent of the `crate.ssl_enable` setting, the endpoint is always accessible through `http`.

+## Prometheus
+[Prometheus](https://prometheus.io) is capturing the export of the Crate JMX Exporter.
+It is available through the load balancer on port 9090 through `https` with a self-signed certificate.
+Basic authentication is in place with the user `admin` and the password provided in the output variable `utility_vm_prometheus_password`.